This post is brought to you by Bare Snacks, but all words and eats are my own. Thanks for supporting the sponsors that keep me hungry!

 I also retaught how to make donuts– because it’s been a second (and by a second, I mean years) since my last donuts recipe on the blog.

-These Vegan Apple Cider Donuts are made vegan and gluten-free with oatmeal, almond butter, and apple cider.
+These Vegan Apple Cider Donuts are made vegan and gluten-free with oat flour, almond flour, almond butter, and apple cider.

 Finish them off with a sweet refined-sugar-free dusting of coconut sugar and an apple chip crumble!